riverbed/Riverbed-Community-Toolkit/APM/106-opentelemetry-autoinstrumentation-java-app/README.md

 # 106-opentelemetry-autoinstrumentation-java-app

 A simple Java application is launched with [OpenTelemetry](https://opentelemetry.io/) automatic instrumentation.
 The OpenTelemetry instrumentation is configured with multiple telemetry exporters.
-In parallel it is logging telemetry on the console, exporting to a local [jaeger](https://www.jaegertracing.io), and also exporting to the Aternity APM SaaS backend via the [Aternity APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector).
+In parallel it is logging telemetry on the console, exporting to a local [jaeger](https://www.jaegertracing.io), and also exporting to the APM SaaS backend via the [APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector).

-For this cookbook the [Aternity APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector) is configured to receive OTLP-gRPC but it also supports OTLP-http, jaeger and even zipkin telemetry.
+For this cookbook the [APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector) is configured to receive OTLP-gRPC but it also supports OTLP-http, jaeger and even zipkin telemetry.

 ![diagram](images/106-diagram.png)

 ## Prerequisites

-1. an Aternity APM account (SaaS)
+1. an APM account (SaaS)
 2. a Docker host, for example [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ## Step by step

-### Step 1 - Connect to Aternity APM webconsole
+### Step 1 - Connect to APM web console

-Navigate to Aternity APM (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:
+Navigate to APM (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:

 1. Find your **CustomerID**, for example *12341234-12341234-13241234*
 2. Grab **SaaS Analysis Server Host**, for example *agents.apm.myaccount.aternity.com*

 ### Step 2 - Get the sources

-Download the sources, for example [right-click here](https://github.com/riverbed/Riverbed-Community-Toolkit/archive/refs/heads/main.zip) to download the zip archive, and expand it locally.
+Download the sources, for example [right-click here](https://github.com/riverbed/Riverbed-Community-Toolkit/archive/refs/heads/master.zip) to download the zip archive, and expand it locally.

-Edit the [docker-compose.yaml](docker-compose.yaml) file if you want to manually configure the `SERVER_URL` environment variable of the Aternity APM OpenTelemetry Collector container, replacing *ATERNITY_SAAS_SERVER_HOST* and *ATERNITY_CUSTOMER_ID* with actual values.
-The remaining is set to pull the Aternity APM OpenTelemetry Collector container image from [DockerHub](https://hub.docker.com/r/aternity/apm-collector) and expose the port 4317 to receive OTLP gRPC telemetry.
+Edit the [docker-compose.yaml](docker-compose.yaml) file if you want to manually configure the `SERVER_URL` environment variable of the APM OpenTelemetry Collector container, replacing *ATERNITY_SAAS_SERVER_HOST* and *ATERNITY_CUSTOMER_ID* with actual values.
+The remaining is set to pull the APM OpenTelemetry Collector container image from [DockerHub](https://hub.docker.com/r/aternity/apm-collector) and expose the port 4317 to receive OTLP gRPC telemetry.
 It looks like this:

 ```yaml
 services: